ropensci/ohun/README.md

 Downloads](https://cranlogs.r-pkg.org/badges/grand-total/ohun)](https://cranlogs.r-pkg.org/badges/grand-total/ohun)

-[ohun](https://github.com/maRce10/ohun) is intended to facilitate the automatic detection of acoustic signals, providing functions to diagnose and optimize detection routines.
+[ohun](https://github.com/maRce10/ohun) is intended to facilitate the automated detection of sound events, providing functions to diagnose and optimize detection routines.

 The main features of the package are: